-Painter’s pens, construction markers, pencils, or crayons, whatever you call them – it’s an important device you cannot ignore as a painter.
+Painter’s pens, construction markers, pencils, or crayons – whatever you call them- they are essential devices you cannot ignore.

-Since markers pens come in many different colors and ink types (permanent as well as non-permanent) you can use them on practically any kind of surface or material.
+Since marker pens come in many colors and ink types (permanent and non-permanent), you can use them on practically any kind of surface or material.

-You just need to choose the right one based on your work requirement and surface.
+You must choose the right one based on your work requirement and surface.